 This section defines multiple aspects of the integration approach that apply to all the APIs defined in this SDK.

 Integration approach of ERP systems with eInvoicing & eReceipt solution follows modern principles of:

 - externalized identity - identity of the users and systems accessing the solution APIs and UI are stored separately from actual document processing modules

 - standards based interfaces - API are built as REST based interfaces working with JSON as input and output data structures, yet the document formats support both XML and JSON

 - asynchronous processing - APIs that are performing more complex operations, e.g., accepting the submitted documents, support part of the operations done synchronously and part of the operations done asynchronously.
 This speeds up response times, reduces potential for errors.
-To enable asynchronous processing approach, solution exposes either APIs that allow to poll for results or notifications that call back the ERP to notify about the completion of the processing.
+To enable asynchronous processing approach, solution exposes either APIs that allow to poll for results or notifications that call back the ERP and POS to notify about the completion of the processing.

 - data protection - all the interactions with solution APIs are performed only over TLS based protected channels. documents submitted have additional level of protection through digital signatures that issuers need to use.
 Digital signatures ensure that it is possible to algorithmically verify that data submitted was really submitted by a given taxpayer and has not been changed during transit or during the data storage.